Financial-Times/origami/components/o-buttons/README.md

 ### Accessibility

 - **It is advisable to use colour combinations provided by the implementation.** These combinations are ensured to comply with WCAG AA requirements.
 When customising colours, refer to [colour guidelines](https://www.w3.org/TR/WCAG21/#non-text-contrast) to ensure accessibility.
-- In most cases, prefer using normal size buttons over small buttons.
+- In most cases, prefer using default size buttons over small buttons.
 Default sized buttons are easier for users to notice and press.

 ## Markup